-Muhammad IqbalSir Muhammad Iqbal (}}; 9 November 187721 April 1938) was a South Asian Muslim writer, philosopher, and politician, whose poetry in the Urdu language is among the greatest of the twentieth century, and whose vision of a cultural and political ideal for the Muslims of British-ruled India was to animate the impulse for Pakistan.
+Muhammad IqbalSir Muhammad Iqbal (}}; 9 November 187721 April 1938), was a South Asian Muslim writer, philosopher, and politician, whose poetry in the Urdu language is among the greatest of the twentieth century, and whose vision of a cultural and political ideal for the Muslims of British-ruled India was to animate the impulse for Pakistan.
 He is commonly referred to by the honorific Allama (from allāma|lit=very knowing, most learned}}).

 Iqbal was a strong proponent of the political and spiritual revival of Islamic civilisation across the world, but in particular in South Asia; a series of lectures he delivered to this effect were published as ''The Reconstruction of Religious Thought in Islam''.
-A leader in the All India Muslim League, he envisioned—in his 1930 presidential address—a separate political framework for Muslims in British-ruled India.
+Iqbal was elected to the Punjab Legislative Council in 1927 and held a number of positions in the All India Muslim League.
+In his 1930 presidential address at the League's annual meeting in Allahabad, he formulated a political framework for Muslims in British-ruled India.
+Iqbal died in 1938.
 After the creation of Pakistan in 1947, he was named the national poet there.
-The anniversary of his birth () on 9 November was a public holiday in Pakistan.
+He is also known as the ''"Hakeem-ul-Ummat"'' (“The Sage of the Ummah”) and the ''"Mufakkir-e-Pakistan"'' (“The Thinker of Pakistan”).
+The anniversary of his birth (''Yom-e Welādat-e Muḥammad Iqbāl''), 9 November, used to be a public holiday in Pakistan until 2018.
 Provided by Wikipedia